 … You’re looking for a cheaper experience overall.

-While both cities are known for being affordable compared to European staples like London, Paris, and Rome, Prague certainly comes off as the more expensive of the two from where we are sitting.
+While both cities are known for being affordable compared to European staples like London, Paris, and Rome (though prices do continue to climb in all of them), Prague certainly felt like the more expensive of the two for travelers to us.

-Lodging in Prague was a bit pricier (and had less choice in our price range of aiming to spend $40 or less per night), food is pricier, and tours are less affordable.
+Lodging in Prague was a bit pricier, food is pricier, and tours are less affordable.

 Where to Stay in Budapest